-Another explanation for aching feet is examining the type of shoe that you are wearing.
+Another explanation for agonizing feet is examining the type of shoe that you are wearing.
 Sometimes, we try to follow the latest styles only to end up squeezing feet into too narrow toe boxes from ill-fitting shoes.
-If that is not bad enough, trying to walk all day in high heels just to make our legs to look more shapely can lead to aching feet as well as corns, bunions and blisters.
+If that is not bad enough, trying to walk all day in high heels just to make our legs to look more shapely can lead to pain as well as corns, bunions and blisters.

 In addition, there could be other health problems that contributed to increased episodes of aching feet.
 For instance, arthritis can cause injury to the nerves of the feet to cause burning, numbness or tingling to diabetes.

-Aching feet occurring more often can also be due to standing on them too long.
+Recurring episodes of sore feet often can also be due to standing on them too long.
 You could also be walking too much.
 Neither of those is healthy for your feet, especially on harder surfaces for extended periods of time.
 Carpeting is only slightly better.